DrewChauD/BrainStation-Data-Science-Capstone/README.md

 # Data Dictionary:

+The data dictionary is formatted as follows<br>
+column name: description :datatype<br>

-id: username of the person attempting the repair <br>
+id: username of the person attempting the repair :object <br>
-data_provider: associated organization overseeing the repairs <br>
+data_provider: associated organization overseeing the repairs :object <br>
-country: country in which the repair attempt took place <br>
+country: country in which the repair attempt took place :object<br>
-partner_product_category: includes the general category the product is in <br>
+partner_product_category: also lists a subcategory of product compared to product_category :object<br>
-product_category: type of item, categorical <br>
+product_category: type of item, categorical :object<br>
-product_category_id: product_category, associated number <br>
+product_category_id: product_category, associated number :int64<br>
-brand: manufacturer / brand of the item <br>
+brand: manufacturer / brand of the item :object<br>
-year_of_manufacture: year the item was made <br>
+year_of_manufacture: year the item was made :float64<br>
-product_age: age of the product at the time of the repair attempt <br>
+product_age: age of the product at the time of the repair attempt :float64<br>
-repair_status: item can be listed as "Fixed, Repairable, End of Life, or Unknown" <br>
+repair_status: item can be listed as "Fixed, Repairable, End of Life, or Unknown" :object<br>
-repair_barrier_if_end_of_life: a description on why the item cannot be repaired <br>
+repair_barrier_if_end_of_life: a description on why the item cannot be repaired :object<br>
-group_identifier: the organization hosting the repair event <br>
+group_identifier: the organization hosting the repair event :object<br>
-event_date: date of the repair event <br>
+event_date: date of the repair event :object<br>
-problem: a description of the issue(s) with the item <br>
+problem: a description of the issue(s) with the item :object<br>

 ## Problem Space: